 This experience brought me to Audley, where I have been able to extend my expertise to Canada.
 Having done research trips throughout Québec, Ontario, Alberta, British Columbia and Yukon, I can see the similarities between the two countries with their dramatic landscapes, huge tracts of wilderness and rich indigenous culture.
 I’m lucky enough to share my passion for Canada and New Zealand with others every day and help them experience the incredible things these countries have to offer.

-Start planning your trip to New Zealand with Mary by calling
+Start planning your trip to New Zealand with Mary

 I'll never forget when…